SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/StringsAndCharacters.rst

    For information about using special characters in string literals, see :ref:`StringsAndCharacters_SpecialCharactersInStringLiterals`.

-There is also a second form of string literal that uses three double quotes before and after the text:
+There is a second form of string literal that uses three double quotes before and after the text:

 ..
 Quote comes from "Alice's Adventures in Wonderland,